Madhava-Hansen/AptQuirks/README.md

 ##Components

 1. Apartment Show
-  * Shows address and pins the location on google maps.
+  * Renders the address text and a Google Map with the address location marked with a pin.
 2. Conversation
-  * Handles sending private messages to other users.
+  * Handles the sending and receiving of private messages to other users.
-3. log in
+3. login
+  * Take in the users username and password and sends an Ajax request to Rails for authentication.
+4. Logout
+  * Sends an Ajax request to the Rails SessionController which then dispatches null as the currentUser.
+5. Apartment Search
+  *